Ethiopian Airlines Flight 409: Aircraft

+Crew

-The captain was 44-year-old Habtamu Benti Negasa, who had been with Ethiopian Airlines since 1989.
-He was one of the airline's most experienced pilots having logged 10,233 flight hours, including 2,488 hours on the Boeing 737.
+In command was 44-year-old Captain Habtamu Benti Negasa, who had been with Ethiopian Airlines since 1989.
+He was one of the airline's most experienced pilots, having logged 10,233 flight hours, including 2,488 hours on the Boeing 737.
 The first officer was 23-year-old Aluna Tamerat Beyene.
 He was far less experienced than the captain, having worked for Ethiopian Airlines for only a year and having 673 flight hours, 350 of them on the Boeing 737.

 Accident

 The Boeing 737 took off from runway 21 at Beirut–Rafic Hariri International Airport in stormy weather, with 82 passengers and eight crew members on board.
 The METAR data indicated wind speeds of 8 knot from varying directions, with thunderstorms in the vicinity of the airport.
 The aircraft climbed erratically to 9000 ft, stalled and entered a spiral dive to the left.
 Radar contact was lost a few seconds before it crashed into the Mediterranean Sea at 02:41 local time (UTC +2/EET), four or five minutes after take off.
 Witnesses near the coast reported seeing the aircraft on fire as it crashed into the sea.